 Serguei Netessine, PhDSee Faculty Bio

-Professor of Operations, Information, and Decisions, The Wharton School
+Professor of Operations, Information and Decisions; Vice Dean, Global Initiatives, The Wharton School

 Research Interests: Business model innovation, operational excellence and entrepreneurship